Dwight Hicks: Professional football career

 Hicks was the Defensive Captain of the 49ers team that won Super Bowl XIX following the 1984 NFL season.
 Following a last-minute defeat to the Washington Redskins in the 1983 NFC Championship Game, Hicks delivered an impassioned speech to his crestfallen teammates, asking them to "Remember the feeling."
 Buoyed by Hicks' speech, the 1984 49ers rampaged through the season, finishing with a 15–1 record and breezing through the playoffs en route to a 38–16 victory over the Miami Dolphins in the Super Bowl.
 Hicks, along with his defensive backfield mates Lott, Wright and Williamson, were all selected to the Pro Bowl that season, only the second time in NFL History that a single team's entire secondary was afforded the honor in a single season (the first being the 1976 Pittsburgh Steelers' secondary of Mel Blount, JT Thomas, Glen Edwards and Mike Wagner, all who were named to and played in the 1977 Pro Bowl.)

 In his eight NFL seasons, Hicks recorded 32 interceptions, 602 interception return yards, 14 fumble recoveries, 112 fumble return yards, and 4 touchdowns (3 interceptions, 1 fumble return).
 He also gained 461 yards returning kickoffs and punts.
 In his single CFL season with the Argonauts, he had 2 interceptions for zero return yards.

-Life After Football
+Acting and television appearances

 After his football career, Hicks went on to become a popular character actor in films such as The Rock, Jack, Armageddon, and In the Mix.
 He also made appearances on various television shows, including How I Met Your Mother, Castle, Body of Proof, Cold Case, The Practice, The X-Files, ER and The O.C.
 He also co-hosted The Point After, a local San Francisco TV program that aired immediately after 49ers Sunday broadcasts on KTVU.

+Personal

-Hicks married Dana Woods in October 2004.
+Hicks is married to costume designer Dana Woods.
+The couple have two daughters.